friedrichg/dashboard/.github/ISSUE_TEMPLATE/4-grafana_ui_component.md

 **Why is this component needed**:
 <!-- Explain your use case -->
 ___
- - [ ] Is/could it be used in more than one place in Grafana?
+ - [ ] Is/could it be used in more than one place in the product?

 **Where is/could it be used?**: